isomerpages/mas-moneysense/_having-children/Getting Your Children Started on Money Management.md

 </ul>
 <p>This will make your children more conscious of the amount that they are
 spending.
-Encourage them to decipher between what they really want and what they're simply choosing on a whim.</p>
+Encourage them to decipher between what they really want and what they are simply choosing on a whim.</p>
 <h5>7.
-Show your child how to spend wisely</h5>
+Show Your Child How To Spend Wisely</h5>
 <p>A great way to teach your children the concept of living within their
 means is to tell them that they can only spend after they have saved.
 If they are buying a big item, they should save up for it.</p>
-<p>When your children asks for something in the store:</p>
+<p>When your children ask for something in the store:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Explain to them that it is not free, and someone has to pay for it</p>
+<p>Explain to them that it is not free and someone has to pay for it</p>
 </li>
 <li>
 <p>Suggest that they use the savings in their money boxes if they genuinely
 want the item</p>
 </li>
 </ul>
 <p>Younger children will need visual representations of the concept.
-So allow
+So,
-them to see the money, hold it, pay for an item at the checkout counter, and receive the receipt along with the item.</p>
+allow them to see the money, hold it, pay for an item at the checkout counter and receive the receipt along with the item.</p>